Here at Buffer, we think a lot about visual content.

 Flickr is an image hosting platform where you can find images that can be used and modified for commercial purposes.
-Select “Commercial use & mods allowed” under the “Any license” filter to find those images, and remember to check the license for each image as they vary.
+Select "Any license" and then “Commercial use & mods allowed” to find those images, and remember to check the license for each image as they vary.

 12. The Jopwell Collection (by Jopwell)

 The Jopwell Collection contains several albums with hundreds of images featuring people in the Jopwell community.
 The images are free to be downloaded and used as long as you visibly attribute Jopwell.
 (You can read the story behind this collection here.)